 They are lightweight, offer a perfect fit thanks to the curved frame which contours the face perfectly and gives great peripheral vision, while the Zeiss polarized lenses offer the best vision possible.
 I love to use them for every kind of outdoor activity.

-While you can be sure that you will never miss the Surge or the Typhoon in the water, as they are designed to never fall off, the main feature of the Flo is that they are floating if you drop them in the water.
+While you can be sure that you will never miss the Lip Surge or the Lip Typhoon in the water, as they are designed to never fall off, the main feature of the Lip Flo is that they are floating if you drop them in the water.
 No need for safety leash!
 This is fantastic security for us who love to spend time on the water.

 I would, however, argue that these sunglasses are ideal for light wind days, and perfect for activities such as sailing, SUP or light wind foiling.: You usually won’t get heavy wipeouts, and the sunglasses will be easy to retrieve in a calm sea, without whitecaps.
-For stronger wind conditions I would definitely choose the Surge or the Typhoon which I’m sure not to lose in the water.
+For stronger wind conditions I would definitely choose the Lip Surge or the Lip Typhoon which I’m sure not to lose in the water.

-The Flo comes in 2 different frame colors (matt black and mustard yellow), and 5 types of lenses, satisfying all needs and budget.
+The Lip Flo sunglasses comes in 2 different frame colors (matt black and mustard yellow), and 5 types of lenses, satisfying all needs and budget.
 I have to say the Pacific Blue Nylon lenses are incredibly good, and I get blown away by the clarity every time I put mine on.

 Buoyant & unsinkable thanks to FLOT8 technology